Observing hidden neuronal states in experiments: Experiments estimating hysteresis effects and blocking of voltage-gated sodium and calcium ion channels

-In the model the channel properties depend sensitively on the maximal conductances (e.g., $g_\mathrm{Ca} m_\infty$ for calcium in eq.\,\eqref{eq:ML} of the main manuscript).
-A small change in these parameters in eq.\,\eqref{eq:ML} removes the two fold points from the steady-state curve (in a so-called cusp bifurcation), resulting in a change from type-I to type-II behavior.
+In the model the channel properties depend sensitively on the maximal conductances (e.g., $g_\mathrm{Ca} m_\infty$ for calcium in eq\,(8) of the main manuscript).
+A small change in these parameters in eq.\,(8) removes the two fold points from the steady-state curve (in a so-called cusp bifurcation), resulting in a change from class-I to class-II behavior.